-Join James Williamson for an in-depth discussion in this video Exploring HTML, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video Exploring HTML, part of Introduction to Web Design and Development.

 - At the heart of every web page is HTML.
 It's the standard markup language for the web.
 A markup language simply means that you're going to be using tags to identify what type of content the browser should display.
 Let's go ahead and create a basic HTML page so that you have an idea of how all of that works.
 I'm on a Mac so I'm going to use a program called TextEdit.
 I'm going to go ahead and open that up.
 Basically, TextEdit is nothing more than a basic plain text editor.
 If you're on a PC instead of a Mac, feel free to use Notepad, it'll work just as well.

 That's all they are.
 They have a certain extension on them which tells the browser how to parse them.
 Other than that, they're just plain text.
 It's sort of the beauty and simplicity of the web if you will.
 The second thing is to show you that you don't need thousands of dollars of tools and equipment to create websites.
 If you really wanted to do it old school, you could open up Notepad, open up TextEdit and just go to town.
 They don't have the really robust coding tools that a lot of the other tools have out there, or coding features, but you could get it done.
 It certainly wouldn't be as efficient, but it would work.